Code-Institute-Submissions/Fantastic-Books/TESTING.md

 - All reviews in the database are displayed on the reviews page

 *"As a user, I want to be to save reviews created by other users that I like."*
-- The save review heart allows uesrs to save reviews created by other users to their own profile
+- The save review heart allows users to save reviews created by other users to their own profile
-- The review can be removed by clicking the broken heart button on the review in the _'Favourites'_ tab on thier profile
+- The review can be removed by clicking the broken heart button on the review in the _'Favourites'_ tab on their profile

 *"As a user, I want to be directed to a site where I can buy a book."*
 - The buy button redirects the user to a site where the book can be purchased